joeljos/cisco-fso-labs/README.md

     fly -t ci set-pipeline -c pipeline-your_branch_name_here.yml -p cisco-your_branch_name_here -l /path_to_the params_directory/params/params-instructor.yml
     fly -t ci unpause-pipeline -p cisco-instructor
     ```
-- The pipeline can be destroyed any time with this command
+  - The pipeline can be destroyed at any time during the class with this command and then recreated with the commands above
     ```
     fly -t ci destroy-pipeline -p cisco-instructor
     ```